SOCAP22 Is Back in Person: Join Us at the Impact Movement's Flagship Event

 If you do not know who will be attending, please contact us at [email protected] to get an invoice.
 Upon payment, you will be given a code to register your attendees later.

 If you bought several tickets under the same email address when that was still allowed, contact us to give us the email address, name, job title and company of each attendee.
 We will not reach out to you to request that information.
 If you have not updated your list of attendees prior to the conference, please make sure that the persons presenting themselves at registration know the name of the ticket buyer.
-It may take them a long time to retrieve their badge, so please, for their sake and to avoid frustration, make sure you update the info at least 2 weeks prior to the conference.
+It may take them a long time to retrieve their badge, so please, for their sake and to avoid frustration, make sure you update the info before October 3.
+Changes made later will not appear on your badge.

 We understand that you may not be able to attend all days in person.
 At this point, we cannot split tickets into day passes or reprint passes at the registration desk.
 If you want different people to attend on different days, you will have to hand out the physical badge to your colleague in order to share a ticket.